sAjibuu/Upload_Bypass/README.md

 3. A directory with the name of the tested host will be created in the Tool's directory upon success, with the results saved in Excel and Text files.

 # Download:
-  Download the latest version from Releases page.
+  Download the latest version from the Releases page.

 # Installation: